sbis04/plant_tinker/README.md

 ![PlantTinker](screenshots/plant_tinker_cover.png)

 IoT based plant monitoring system which is connected to Firebase.
-This is a Flutter app to display the live data from the sensors attached to the plant on a mobile device.
+A Flutter app is used to display the live data from the sensors attached to the plant on a mobile device.

+## Hardwares

+The hardwares used to create the IoT system are as follows:

+* Node MCU (ESP-32S)
+* DH-11 (temperature and humidity sensor)
+* Soil moisture sensor (capacitive)
+* LDR (to capture light exposure)
+* LEDs
+* Resistors (3 1K-resistors used)
+* Breadboard
+* Jumper wires
+* Power adapter / Battery (as power source) with connector (USB micro-B)

+> WiFi access with stable internet connectivity required to upload the sensor data to Firebase.

+## Softwares

+The softwares used to build this project are as follows:

+* Arduino IDE (with node mcu board and the necessary libraries)
+* Flutter framework (for the app)
+* Code Editor (VS Code, IntelliJ or Android Studio recommended)

+## Dependencies

+This project required the following dependencies:

+### Arduino

+* Node MCU (ESP-32S Wroover board driver)
+* DHT (include from Library Manager of Arduino IDE)
+* WiFI (pre-installed)
+* Firebase_ESP_Client (include from Library Manager of Arduino IDE)
+* time (pre-installed)

+### Flutter

+The packages used in Flutter are:

+* firebase_core
+* firebase_auth
+* cloud_firestore
+* google_sign_in
+* fl_chart
+* intl

 ## License